DanielFLopez1620/orion_common/README.md

 - 🐳 **[`orion_docker`](/orion_docker/README.md)** 📦 Docker support for containerized development and deployment of the robot.
 - 🧰 **[`orion_utils_py`](/orion_utils_py/README.md)** 🐍 Utility scripts in Python 3 to common applications like laser filter or simple actions.

-To build you robot, review the hardware changes and learn aout the versions of the robot, do not forget to check the 📖 [`ORION Wiki`](https://github.com/Tesis-ORION/orion_common/wiki) 📔
+To build you robot, review the hardware changes and learn about the versions of the robot, do not forget to check the 📖 [`ORION Wiki`](https://github.com/Tesis-ORION/orion_common/wiki) 📔

 ---